sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-events/events.md

 {{< /language-toggle >}}

 Metrics data points are not included in events retrieved with sensuctl event info &mdash; those events include check output text rather than a set of metrics points.
-To view metrics points data as shown in the following example, add a [debug handler][46] that prints events to a JSON file:
+To view metrics points data as shown in the following example, create a [pipeline][44] workflow that includes a [debug handler][46] that prints events to a JSON file:

 {{< code json >}}
 {